Changing Your Physiology

 Common advice when feeling less than perky or in a dark mood, is to get out of the house, go for a walk, do something completely different.
 The reason this makes a difference is because the changed environment and activity creates a physiological change in the body.
 Sunlight, exercise and different mental stimulation cause the body to create and release various chemical compounds that directly affect how we feel and the actions we take as a knock on effect.

 I remember times when my mood has been pretty dark for whatever reason or my energy has been low.
 For me, I enjoy the gym and maybe getting out on my bike for a while.
 I have learnt that these activities work for me.
 My mind is nearly always in a much better place and my energy much higher after a good bit of exercise.

 Along with proper rest, hydration and good nutrition, exercise helps to put you in an optimal state to get the most from your day.
 Physiology determines mental state and so changing your physiology and getting endorphins flowing changes your mental state, which in turn affects the story you are telling yourself at a particular time.

 This is important because your story affects your belief.
 As people, we fabricate stories in our minds to justify anything we want to believe.
 By being aware and making sure that our internal stories are mostly positive, we ensure our beliefs are mostly positive too.
 This leads to positive action.
 So literally it is possible to use your body to tap into an internal guidance system, whenever you feel you need to!

-Click the banner below or click here for an introduction to two of my mentors, Stuart and Jay, who will begin to explain how you can change your mindset and your beliefs about what you are capable of doing, in order to achieve the success you want in your life.
+Click here for an introduction to two of my mentors, Stuart and Jay, who will begin to explain how you can change your mindset and your beliefs about what you are capable of doing, in order to achieve the success you want in your life.